A number of times in past posts, I have compared the spiritual reality of the Ecumenical Patriarchate’s false “church” in Ukraine to that of Uniatism.

 The statement notes, “The Phanar wants us as Orthodox to swallow communication with schismatics, so that we can swallow the lack of Apostolic Succession in their hierarchy.
 Gradually we will get used to our relations with the Uniates.
 And finally, we will take a step towards falling into the arms of the pope.”

 The second article to read is titled, “The Ukrainian Experiment of the Vatican and the Phanar as a step to uniting Orthodoxy with Papism.”
-This article is an excerpt in English from an interview with a professor Kyriakos Kyriazopoulos, who is Greek.
+This article is an excerpt in English from an interview with professor Kyriakos Kyriazopoulos, who is Greek.

 In it he too points out the following, At the present time, a mixed theological commission of the Roman Catholic church and the Orthodox Church is discussing the role of the pope’s primacy in the first millennium.
 By the end of November, 2020, they will agree upon a single text and present it to a “council” of papists and Orthodox, which will take place in 2025 with the aim of uniting, and they will say, “We have agreed and will unite on the basis of the primacy of honor of the pope of Rome in the first millennium, which we accepted then.”
 This agreement, of course, will only be in word … The Constantinople Patriarch and in particular Bartholomew are making the following mistake.
 He wants to gain something.
 He want to be recognized as the head, so that he can have power over what are still the Autocephalous Churches when the union takes place.
 Because there will be a papal primacy of power, he also wants to have the same primacy of power that he doesn’t yet have among the Autocephalous Churches, which will then become uniate.
 He is trying to guarantee this primacy of power by means of the canon law [that Orthodoxy has] in common with papism.

 What is really happening in Ukraine?
 It is the beginning of a plan to “unite” Orthodoxy and Latinism.
 It is the testing ground.
-It is a concerted undermining of true and traditional Orthodoxy so that a neo-orthodoxy can be created, one that will serve not the Kingdom of Heaven but the powers of this fallen age, as they are already doing.
+It is a concerted undermining of true and traditional Orthodoxy so that a neo-orthodoxy may be created, one that will serve not the Kingdom of Heaven but the powers of this fallen age, as they are already doing.

 Obviously, all these things are also connected to the EP’s heretical desire to be a “first without equals.”